nhs-r-community/FunnelPlotR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+NOTE on Win-builder for possibly invalid URL.
+URL was checked and is valid.
 NOTE on all systems except fedora: checking for future file timestamps - unable to verify current time